Frequently Asked Questions - California Promise

 I am an incoming transfer student but I do not have an Associate Degree for Transfer degree.
 Am I still eligible for the California Promise?

 Yes.
 The program is open to all incoming transfer students who show they are on track for a two-year degree.
-All eligible (California resident) students have been emailed a link to participate.
-Contact CaliforniaPromise@sjsu.edu if you do not have that link.
+Students will be given information on how to apply to the program at their orientation.

 How do I get the early registration that comes with being part of the California Promise program?

 All incoming frosh register at their orientation session.
 Incoming transfer students register once they have attended mandatory orientation and the Office of Undergraduate Admissions has verified their final transcripts.
 The early registration for California Promise will start for the spring registration.
 The early registration time will show up as your registration appointment in MySJSU.

 I have been told it takes five years or more to complete my major.
 Am I eligible for the California Promise?

 Yes.
 All majors are eligible, and all majors (except Nursing) have a four-year degree roadmap option.
 We encourage you to sign up for the California Promise program.
 If you end up deciding to take longer than four years, you can stop out of the program at that time.
 Please note: the Roadmap for Nursing is not four years but they will be posting a four-year roadmap soon.